List of GPS satellites: Orbital slots (by SVN)

 Refer to GPS Constellation Status for the most up-to-date information.

 Numbers in parentheses refer to non-operational satellites.

 Once launched, GPS satellites do not change their plane assignment but slot assignments are somewhat arbitrary and are subject to change.

 PRN status by satellite block

-As of 1 October 2025, 31 of 32 PRNs are in use; PRNs 22 is unavailable.
-Three additional satellites, including one not assigned a PRN, are designated as on-orbit spares.
+As of 1 October 2025, 31 of 32 PRNs are in use.
+Three additional satellites are designated as on-orbit spares.

 PRN to SVN history

 This section is for the purpose of making it possible to determine the PRN associated with a SVN at a particular epoch.
 For example, SVN 049 had been assigned PRNs 01, 24, 27, and 30 at different times of its lifespan, whereas PRN 01 had been assigned to SVNs 032, 037, 049, 035, and 063 at different epochs.
 This information can be found in the IGS ANTEX file, which uses the convention "GNN" and "GNNN" for PRNs and SVNs, respectively.
 For example, SVN 049 is described as: